Neena Gill: Early life and career

-European Parliament
+Political career

 Prior to Labour's electoral success in 1997, Gill worked with members of Labour's shadow cabinet to help develop the party's social policy.
 In 1999, she was elected as the first female Asian MEP in the European Parliament.
 Representing the West Midlands between 1999 and 2009, Gill held various positions, including President of the Delegation for Relations with India and President of the Delegation for Relations with South Asia and SAARC countries.
 She was also a member of The Legal Affairs Committee and of the Budgets Committee.

 Gill was unsuccessful in her bid to be re-elected for a third term as MEP in 2009.
 During her time outside of parliament, she worked as the vice president for corporate affairs (Europe and Asia Pacific) for software company SAS.

 In 2014, she was re-elected as one of two Labour MEPs (the other being Siôn Simon) for the West Midlands.
 During this term, she was a member of the Committee on Economic and Monetary Affairs, special committee on tax rulings, financial crimes, tax evasion and avoidance, and part of the delegation for relations with India and the United States.
 She was particularly active on financial regulation and was the rapporteur for the 2015 European Money Market Funds (MMF) Regulation.

 In 2017, Gill was one of two UK winners (the other being Conservative MP Priti Patel) of the Pravasi Bharatiya Samman, the highest honour given to NRIs by the Indian government.
 In the same year, she was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours.
 In July 2018, Gill became an honorary fellow of Liverpool John Moores University.

 She was re-elected in the 2019 European parliamentary election as the sole Labour MEP for the West Midlands.
 Gill remained a member of the Committee on Economic and Monetary Affairs.
 In September 2019, Gill joined the delegation for relations with Japan as Chair and the ACP-EU Joint Parliamentary Assembly as Vice-Chair and S&D Co-ordinator.

+In 2024, she was selected as the Labour Party candidate in the Bromsgrove constituency at the 2024 general election.
+She came second in the contest, receiving 26.8% of the vote share.